Ukulele Orchestra of Great Britain: Visual image and humour

 The Ukulele Orchestra of Great Britain perform their gigs in a light-heartedly parody of a 'very prim and proper, staid sort-of orchestra', wearing traditional orchestra dress for performances, with the men in black tie (black suits and bow ties) and the women in smart evening wear, seated behind music stands.
 The humorous side of the UOGB came by accident during their first live session, when joking began after they unintentionally played in two keys at the same time.
 The comedy element is of the old fashioned British dry and self-deprecating kind, supported by orchestra's musical close chemistry and their adept timing.
 The New York Times noted that the orchestra often light-heartedly mock the "ludicrousness and pretentiousness" of famous tunes with deadpan humour and pun-filled banter with numbers introduced with a light hearted humour.
-The Guardian and Gigwise noted that the orchestra's deadpan delivery had the ability to dismantle the pretensions the might be connected to a musical piece.
+The Guardian and Gigwise noted that the orchestra's deadpan delivery had the ability to dismantle the pretensions that might be connected to a musical piece.
 Alternatively physical comedy is incorporated with the musicianship, for instance when up to five members bunch together to play a single small ukulele.